1989 Stanley Cup playoffs: (S1) Calgary Flames vs. (S4) Vancouver Canucks

 This was the fourth playoff series meeting between these two teams.
 Calgary won two of the previous three meetings, including their most recent meeting 3–1 in the 1984 Smythe Division Semifinals.

 Calgary defeated Vancouver in seven games.
-This was the first of three consecutive series between these two teams that ended in overtime of game seven (with the winner of all three series making it to the Stanley Cup Finals).
+This was the first of three consecutive series between these two teams that ended in overtime of game seven (with the winner of all three series making it to the Stanley Cup Final).
 The seventh game went into overtime with both teams having great chances to win the game.
 The best of these chances was a breakaway for Canucks' captain Stan Smyl who was stopped by Calgary goaltender Mike Vernon.
 Joel Otto scored the series winner at 19:21 of the first overtime after Jim Peplinski banked it in off Otto's skate to send the Flames into the Smythe Division Final.

 (S2) Los Angeles Kings vs. (S3) Edmonton Oilers

 This was the fourth playoff series meeting between the Oilers and Kings, and the first since Wayne Gretzky was traded to the Kings.
 Edmonton won two of the past three playoff series, including the most recent in the 1987 Smythe Division Semifinals in five games.
-As of 2025, this is the only time that the Oilers blew a three games to one playoff series lead, and the last time the Kings eliminated the Oilers in the playoffs as the Kings have lost seven straight playoff series with a 2–9 all time series record against the Oilers.
+As of 2026, this is the only time that the Oilers blew a three games to one playoff series lead, and the last time the Kings eliminated the Oilers in the playoffs, as the Kings have lost seven straight playoff series with a 2–9 all time series record against the Oilers.